yurena2027/bedbuddy/README.md

     ## Windows (PowerShell)
     The first command tells Python 3.12 to create a new isolated environment named "bedbuddy".
     You can modify the name of your virtual environment or the python version.
-    <br
     `py -3.12 -m venv bedbuddy`

     The second command activates that environment so you can install dependencies without affecting your system.